mpvnet-player/mpv.net/docs/Manual.md

 mpv.net retains the ability to be used from the command line and the terminal and adds a modern Windows GUI on top of it.

+Like mpv, mpv.net targets exclusively power users, there are currently no developers interested in supporting regular users, because this would require a vast amount of work for beginner friendly features and would generate a large amount of user request.

 Download
 --------